telerik/maui-docs/styling-and-themes/overview.md

 ---
-title: Theming Overview
+title: Themes Overview
-page_title: Theming Overview
+page_title: Themes Overview
 description: The Telerik UI for .NET MAUI suite comes with a built-in theme with a set of predefined color variations.
-slug: theming-overview
+slug: themes-overview
 tags: telerik,.net maui,theme,built-in
 position: 0
 ---

-# Theming Overview
+# Themes Overview

 Telerik UI for .NET MAUI comes with a built-in theme that controls the visual appearance of the components, including colors, borders, backgrounds, size, layout, position, and font size.
 The theme also offers multiple color variations to choose from.

+>The built-in Telerik UI for .NET MAUI theme and its swatches are currently in preview and were introduced in version 8.0.0 (2024 Q4).

 ## Theme